azadeh-afzar/MaryamOS/README.md

 MaryamOS Theme
 ======

-MaryamOS is a Complete Desktop Theme for Gnome and GTK 3, it looks like Apple MacOS Big Sur.
+MaryamOS is a Complete Desktop Theme for Gnome shell, it looks like Apple MacOS Big Sur top bar.
 MaryamOS includes gnome-shell theme, icons and cursor themes.

 ## Info

-- All-in-One theme for GTK 3, Gnome Shell, Icons, Cursors.
+- All-in-One theme for Gnome Shell, Icons, Cursors.
 - Intended only for Gnome desktops with GTK+ 3.20 or later.
-- Supports Nautilus, Nemo, LibreOffice and etc.
 - Theme for Plank dock.
-- High resolution wallpapers included.

 ## Preview